Leadership games develop your skill set so you can be an effective leader. There are primarily two different ways to enhance your abilities.

 This game allows the leader to identify problems others are encountering in their environment.

-The family tree approach allows people to drill down in an attempt to identify the root cause of the problem.
+The family tree team building approach allows people to drill down in an attempt to identify the root cause of the problem.
 The beauty of this game is the application of the problem a deep dive into the problem allows people to develop solutions to deep-rooted problems.

 Continue to dive deeper into the different layers of the problem allow the team to identify issues that are creating additional problems as well for the team.